OneginForte/Arduino_ST7735_STM-master/README.md

  |#07| GND | GND|
  |#08| VCC | 3.3V|

- Tested with stm32duino and Arduino IDE 1.6.5
+ Tested with stm32duino and Arduino IDE 1.6.5 and IDE 1.8.

  If you find it useful and want to buy me a coffee or a beer: